lukaszcz/mcp/README.md

 MCP is a simple macro processor.
-It performs basic text substitution and rudimentary conditional evaluation.
+It performs text substitution and conditional evaluation.

 Requirements
 ------------